oheger/sbt-spifly/README.md

 Using sbt-spifly
 ----------------

 sbt-spifly is an sbt *Autoplugin*.
-It requires sbt 0.13.8 or later.
+Make sure to use the correct version that is compatible with the sbt version used by your project:
+* sbt-spifly 0.1.0 supports sbt 0.x starting from 0.13.8.
+* sbt-spifly 0.2.0 supports sbt 1.x.

 In order to use the plugin in a build project it has to be declared in `<PROJECT_ROOT>/project/plugins.sbt` first: